SumrakDZN/Namalsk-Server/README.md

 **Q: Can I add new types to the existing vanilla Namalsk setup?**

 A: Of course you can, but there is much to keep in mind since the map size and the amount of available places is far lower than Chernarus.
 Overall, if you plan to add more loot to the map, consider also adding additional buildings to the map to compensate.

-**Q: I want to host only Namalsk Island.
-What should I do?**

-A: You can build your own mission from the *naked.namalsk* mission, available in this repository (look into *Mission Files*). **Keep in mind custom category/tags/container definition as mentioned above!**

 **Q: I would like to adjust date to have warmer/colder environment and/or longer/shorter days.**